Malnati/autocommitmsg/INSTALL.md

     chmod +x .git/hooks/prepare-commit-msg
     ```

+5. **Update the Script**: Open the `prepare-commit-msg` script and replace the `PASSPHRASE` placeholder with the passphrase you used to encrypt the API key.
+    ```bash
+    PASSPHRASE="YOUR-PHRASE-HERE"
+    ```

-5. **Test the Hook**: Stage some changes and try committing them.
+6. **Test the Hook**: Stage some changes and try committing them.
 The hook should automatically generate a commit message.

+For more details on Git hooks, you can refer to the [official documentation](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks).

+---